 The weekly blog schedule is:

 - Wednesdays are MH book reviews

-- Thursdays are often for “about me” type posts
+- Thursdays are often for lighter fare, like “about me,” “just for fun,” or photography posts

 - Fridays are posts from the What is… Insights into Psychology series, which looks deeper into the meaning of a variety of psychology-related terms